LLNL/UnifyFS/docs/assumptions.rst

         additional synchronization operations.
       - If the bytes being read were written by a process on a different compute node, then the performance is slower and the application must introduce synchronization operations to ensure that the most recent data is read.
-The synchronization can be achieved through adding explicit ''flush`` operations in the application source code, or by supplying the ''write_sync`` configuration parameter to UnifyFS on startup, which will cause an implicit ''flush`` operation after every write (note: the ''write_sync`` mode can significantly slow down write performance.).
+The synchronization can be achieved through adding explicit "flush" operations in the application source code, or by supplying the "write_sync" configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: the "write_sync" mode can significantly slow down write performance.).
 See Section XXXX for more information.
 In summary, reading the local data (which has been written by processes executing on the same compute node) will always be faster than reading remote data.